 Review the information presented by the NRC Public Affairs Office on interactions with the public on the NRC’s Internal and External Websites.
 Review the information available on the external NRC website related to general topics of interest to the public such as the Public Involvement, School Programs, and the Technical Information Papers.

-Visit the NRC’s “Plain Language Action Plan” on the ternal website, including some of the links to resource materials.
+Visit the NRC’s “Plain Language Action Plan” on the external website (Home/Public Involvement/Plain Writing/Plain Writing Action Plan, including some of the links to resource materials.
+Review the NRC Editorial Style Guide (NUREG-1379), section 7.

 Visit the Communication and Public Meetings page on the NRC Internal Web site.
 Review the public meeting policy and checklist.

 Locate and review the material specifically listed in the Reference section of this activity.
-The NMSS Project Manager’s Handbook and NUREG/BR-0200, Public Petition Process may also be beneficial in understanding the processing of 2.206 petitions and “ticketed items.”
+The NMSS Project Manager’s Handbook and NUREG/BR-0200, “Public Petition Process” may also be beneficial in understanding the processing of 2.206 petitions and “ticketed items.”

 Review the steps in the rulemaking process on the NRC’s External Website under “Public Meetings & Involvement.”

-Identify, locate, and review your region’s policy guidance on staff receipt and processing of inquiries from the general public.
+Identify, locate, and review your region’s policy guidance on staff receipt and processing of inquiries from the general public (ROI 1720).
 Meet with your PAO or supervisor and discuss the expectations of an inspector who receives an inquiry.

 Meet with your supervisor and discuss what types of public interactions you are likely to encounter and to ensure that you understand what you are to do.
 Then, discuss the items listed in the Evaluation Criteria section.